scaleway/terraform-provider-scaleway/docs/resources/cockpit.md

 }
 ```

-## Arguments Reference
+## Argument Reference

 - `project_id` - (Defaults to the Project specified in the [provider's configuration](../index.md#project_id)) The ID of the Project the Cockpit is associated with.
 - `plan` - (Optional) Name of the plan to use.
 Available plans are: free, premium, and custom.

 ## Attributes Reference

-This section lists the attributes that are exported when the `scaleway_cockpit` resource is created:
+In addition to all arguments above, the following attributes are exported:

 - `plan_id` - (Deprecated) The ID of the current pricing plan.
 - `endpoints` - (Deprecated) A list of [endpoints](https://www.scaleway.com/en/docs/observability/cockpit/concepts/#endpoints) related to Cockpit, each with specific URLs: